Sulaymon333/100DaysOfCloud/day-11.md

 - Each bucket name in S3 must be globally unique.
 Max bucket per account has a soft limit of 100 with a possibility to increase to 1000.

-- I learned about versioning of buckets in S3.
+- I learned about the versioning of buckets in S3.
 A bucket to be in 3 states - unversioned (default), versioned and suspended.
 It is not possible to disable versioning on a bucket after versioning has been enabled.
 It is only possible to suspend it.
 Bucket versioning can increase storage costs.
-Versioning is not recommended on constantly changing files.
+Versioning is not recommended for constantly changing files.

 - I learned that object-level logging can be enabled on S3 buckets in conjunction with the AWS cloud trail to capture the data events (read/write) using our S3 buckets.